mdekauwe/GDAY/README.md

 - The deciduous phenology scheme does not currently work with the two-leaf version of the model (can be fixed).

 - The current set-up of the model resulted in pmineralisation to be negative from time to time during the spin-up process, as plittreelase can be a negatvie value, and pmineralisation is the result of pgross - pimmob + plittrelease.
 This resulted in potentially negative total P input from organic to (lab+sorb) mineral P pool, and from time to time, influx into sorbed P pool can be negative.
-This only affect the spin-up process so leave as is for now.
+This only affects the spin-up process and seems to not affect the equilibrated results so leave as is for now.

 ## Meteorological driving file